samesystem/graphql_rails/docs/logging_and_monitoring/logging_and_monitoring.md

 # Logging and monitoring

-GraphqlRails behaves siliar as Ruby on Rails behavior.
+GraphqlRails behaves similar as Ruby on Rails.
 This allows to use existing monitoring and logging tools.
 Here we will add some examples on how to setup various tools for GraphqlRails

 ## Instrumentation